Jahan Shah: Legacy

 In the year 1462, Abd al-Razzaq described Jahan-shah's rule in the following terms: "Owing to the benevolent administration (husn-i 'inayat va lutf-i atifat) of Mirza Jahan-shah, Azarbaijan was a highly thriving state.
 That well-meaning sovereign was anxious to practice justice, to secure prosperity of the country, and to treat his subjects honourably.
 The capital, Tabriz, by its numerous population and the prevalence of tranquility, emulated Egypt (misr-i jami).
 The rumours of the good behaviour of that felicitous king spread throughout the world.
 The inhabitants of his God-protected kingdom, indifferent to the arrows of events, enjoyed peace".

 Jahan Shah, along with being a poet, promoted culture, learning and architecture.
-Using the pseudonym "Haqiqi", Jahan Shah wrote poetry in Azerbaijani Turkic and Persian.
-In 1447 he married his daughter to a descendant of the famous mystic Shah Nimatullah Vali whom the Shia revered as a saint and a worker of miracles.
+Using the pseudonym Haqiqi, Jahan Shah wrote poetry in Azerbaijani Turkic and Persian.
+In 1447 a daughter of Jahan Shah married Na'im al-Din Ni'matullah II, a fifth-generation descendant of the famous mystic Shah Nimatullah Vali.

 Architecture

 Jahan Shah is known for several architectural contributions through western Iran.
 The Northern Iwan of Darb-e Imam is attributed to him.
 He commissioned and dedicated the monument in 1453, two years after conquering the city.
 The gate is considered as "a masterpiece of tile decoration", and "among the finest specimens of such work in Persia".
-It has a monumental inscription in Persian recording the rule of Jahanshah and the local governorship of his son Moḥammad: “When the ruler of the greatest domain, lord of the mightiest realm, and sovereign protector of the world Abu’l-Moẓaffar Mīrzāda Jahānšāh, may God perpetuate his stewardship, entrusted the government of this province to the care and direction of the prince, the support of the pillars of the religion of Moḥammad Abu’l-Fatḥ Moḥammadī...”.
+It has a monumental inscription in Persian recording the rule of Jahanshah and the local governorship of his son Muhammad: "When the ruler of the greatest domain, lord of the mightiest realm, and sovereign protector of the world Abu'l-Moẓaffar Mīrzāda Jahānšāh, may God perpetuate his stewardship, entrusted the government of this province to the care and direction of the prince, the support of the pillars of the religion of Moḥammad Abu'l-Fatḥ Moḥammadī...".